jmgorius/xinfo/README.md

 # xinfo

-A tool with no external dependencies to dump information about the currently running X server instance.
+A tool with no external dependencies to dump information about an X server instance.

 ## Building and running